DE4D-P00L/TaskPlanner/README.md

 ## Features

 - Create, edit, and delete tasks
-- Drag and drop tasks to reorder them
+- Drag and drop tasks to change status
-- Mark tasks as completed
 - Store tasks locally within the browser

 ## Technologies